 plasma, and vacuum carburizing), liquids (salt bath carburizing),

 have limitations and advantages, but gas carburizing is used

 most often for large-scale production because it can be accurately

 Vacuum carbunzing and plasma carburizing have found applications

-bath and pack carburizing arc still done occasionally, but have
+Salt bath and pack carburizing arc still done occasionally,

-reduced carburizing times achieved in plasma-assisted
+is the reduced carburizing times achieved in plasma-assisted

 methods.
-The quickly attained surface saturation also results in faster diffusion
+The quickly attained surface saturation also results

-case depths, even in parts with irregular surfaces.
+produces very uniform case depths, even in parts with irregular

-by means of a gaseous phase of carbon monoxide; however,
+place by means of a gaseous phase of carbon monoxide; however,

-each method also involves different reaction and surface kinetics, producing
+each method also involves different reaction and surface kinetics,

 ?
 CO2 + C

-diffuses into the body of the steel.
+and diffuses into the body of the steel.
 For some process

 methods (gas and pack carburizing), the carbon dioxide produced

-may react with the carbon atmosphere or pack charcoal to produce new carbon monoxide
+may react with the carbon atmosphere or pack charcoal to produce

-1750°F), but sometimes higher temperatures are used
+and 1750°F), but sometimes higher temperatures are used

 to reduce cycle times and/or produce deeper depths of the

 comprehensive model of gas carburization must include algorithms